Learn how to open and read data files with Perl

 Notice the use of the close() statement in this example.
 You always want to close a file when you're finished reading from it, and since the while loop reads through the entire file, there's not much else to do when you're finished except close it.

-Another syntax to use when opening a file
+Another Perl syntax to use when opening a file

-Here's another form of the Perl's open command I could have used when opening the checkbook file:
+Here’s another form of Perl’s open command I could have used when opening the checkbook file:

 open (CHECKBOOK, "<checkbook.txt");

-The only difference between this form and the first form shown above is the use of the "<" symbol.
-Either form is perfectly correct, and symbolizes that we want to read from the file.
-In our experience, it just seems that the first format is more popular with most developers.
+The only difference between this form and the first form shown above is the use of the < symbol.
+Either form is perfectly correct, and both symbolize that we want to read from the file.
+In my experience, it seems that the first format is more popular with most developers.

 What if the file doesn't exist, or I don't have read permission?